One Big Beautiful Bill Act: Second House passage

 The House of Representatives needed to pass the Senate version of the OBBBA for the bill to reach the President's desk.
 On July 1, 2025, President Trump and Senate majority leader Thune expressed confidence that the bill would pass in the House.
 House Republican moderates such as David Valadao and Young Kim of California, and Jeff Van Drew of New Jersey, who are against Medicaid cuts, Nick LaLota of New York, who is against SALT changes, and fiscal conservatives such as Chip Roy and Keith Self of Texas, who oppose federal deficit increases, had expressed opposition by June 30 to the bill in its then-current form.

 The House Rules Committee voted 7–6 on July 1, 2025, to advance the bill to the floor.
 Fiscal conservative Republicans Chip Roy and Ralph Norman voted against advancing the bill.
 Usually, the members of the majority party on the Rules Committee always vote to advance the bill to the floor.

 A procedural vote on July 2, 2025, while negotiations were ongoing off the House floor, was the longest vote in House history.

 In the early morning of July 3, 2025, the House approved the final procedural rule vote 219–213.
 The vote, which began on the evening of July 2, was initially opposed by five Republicans: moderate Brian Fitzpatrick of Pennsylvania and fiscal conservatives Victoria Spartz of Indiana, Andrew Clyde of Georgia, Keith Self of Texas, and Thomas Massie of Kentucky.
 Eight other fiscal conservative Republicans, including Tim Burchett of Tennessee and Chip Roy of Texas, withheld their votes.
 After hours of negotiations with President Trump and Speaker Johnson, all but Fitzpatrick flipped their votes to advance the rule.

 Starting at 4:52 a.m., House minority leader Hakeem Jeffries delivered a lengthy speech using the "magic minute" to delay the passage of the bill, eventually breaking the 8 hour and 32 minute record set by Kevin McCarthy in 2021.

 On July 3, the House of Representatives passed the Senate version of the OBBBA in a final mostly party-line vote of 218–214.
 Republican moderate Brian Fitzpatrick and fiscal conservative Thomas Massie, along with all Democrats, voted against the bill.

+On July 4, President Trump signed the bill into law at a ceremony at the White House.